-2. Tell the truth instead, and if you have to mention the tweet, identify its purpose.
+2. Tell the truth instead.
+If you have to mention the tweet, identify its purpose.

-Trump’s tweets are dangerous, but so are his administration’s Islamophobic policies, including the Muslim ban and other policies that target Muslim people in the United States and abroad.
+Trump’s tweets are dangerous, but so are his administration’s racist policies, including the Muslim ban, family separation, and other policies that target immigrants and people of color in the United States and abroad.
 If you want to weigh in when the president's tweets are breaking news, be sure to focus on the people who are affected by these policies as well as by the president’s endorsement of racist memes.

 3. Uplift the voices we should listen to instead.

-Part of challenging Islamophobia is building empathy and connections between members of our communities.
-Unfortunately, the media tends to present stories about Muslim people in one-dimensional and stereotypical ways, focusing on either extremism or victimhood.
-That’s one reason why Trump’s tweets are so dangerous: They build on existing stereotypes and the paucity of complex representations of Muslim people in the media.
+Part of challenging racism and misinformation is building empathy and connections between members of our communities.
+Unfortunately, the media tends to present stories in one-dimensional and stereotypical ways, such as reducing Muslims to either extremists or victims or framing immigrants as either “good” or “bad.”
+That’s one reason why Trump’s tweets are so dangerous: They build on existing stereotypes of targeted groups and the lack of complex representations in the media.

-Follow Muslim artists, writers, activists, and thinkers online, share their work, and center Muslim people’s voices in the stories you share online.
-To get started, check out the Muslim Justice League, MPower Change, Young Muslim Collective, and the Arab American Action Network.
+Follow artists, writers, activists, and thinkers of color online, share their work, and center the voices of people directly impacted by the issues you comment on.
+To get started, check out United We Dream, UndocuBlack, ConMijente, Muslim Justice League, MPower Change, Young Muslim Collective, and the Arab American Action Network.

 4. Address racist comments in your own networks.

-While the president's tweets always garner a lot of attention, he's not alone in perpetuating Islamophobic images and ideas.
-When someone in your network posts something racist or Islamophobic, here are some ideas for how to respond:
+While the president's tweets always garner a lot of attention, he's not alone in perpetuating racist images and ideas.
+When someone in your network posts something racist, xenophobic, or Islamophobic, here are some ideas for how to respond:

 - Instead of arguing, ask questions.
 Try to move the person to consider their entrenched ideas by listening.